wisq/lgtv_saver/README.md

 With wake-on-LAN enabled, the TV will actually power off much quicker (almost immediately), but `lgtv_saver` now has the ability to wake it up from a power off state.
 Find your TV's broadcast address — punch your TV's details into [this IP calculator tool](http://jodies.de/ipcalc?host=192.168.2.118&mask1=255.255.255.0&mask2=) if you're unsure — and plug the MAC address and broadcast address into `config/config.exs`.

-If you've set up your workstation to send activity immediately upon booting up (e.g. before logging in — see the "wakeup" scripts in `examples`) then this also has the added advantage of turning your TV on when your workstation boots up, provided the TV was last set to that workstation.
+If you've set up your workstation to send activity immediately upon booting up (e.g. before logging in — see the "[`wakeup.sh`](scripts/wakeup.sh)" script in `examples`) then this also has the added advantage of turning your TV on when your workstation boots up, provided the TV was last set to that workstation.

 ## Caveats